Sobeston/zig.guide/chapter-3.md

 The commands `zig build-exe`, `zig build-lib`, and `zig build-obj` can be used to output executables, libraries and objects, respectively.
 These commands take in a source file and arguments.

 Some common arguments:
-- `--single-threaded`, which asserts the binary is single-threaded.
+- `-fsingle-threaded`, which asserts the binary is single-threaded.
 This will turn thread safety measures such as mutexes into no-ops.
-- `--strip`, which removes debug info from the binary.
+- `-fstrip`, which removes debug info from the binary.
 - `--dynamic`, which is used in conjunction with `zig build-lib` to output a dynamic/shared library.

 Let's create a tiny hello world.
-Save this as `tiny-hello.zig`, and run `zig build-exe .\tiny-hello.zig -O ReleaseSmall --strip --single-threaded`.
+Save this as `tiny-hello.zig`, and run `zig build-exe .\tiny-hello.zig -O ReleaseSmall -fstrip -fsingle-threaded`.
 Currently for `x86_64-windows`, this produces a 2.5KiB executable.

 <!--no_test-->
 ```zig